 ProTip!
 Don’t set the gateway on the NIC.
 Simply use your WiFi adapter for accessing the internet while configuring your new Sonicwall router.

 - Connect to Sonicwall default settings https://192.168.168.168 admin\password

 ***Make sure your laptop is connected to the X0 interface

-ProTip – Sometimes there are security issues accessing from your latest browsing.
+ProTip! – Sometimes there are security issues accessing from your latest browser.
 Download an old browser to get over this hurdle and immediately upgrade the firmware once in.